homothetyhk/RandomizerMod/LOGIC_README.md

 ### Shade Skips
 - Shade Skips are skips which utilize the shade, often by pogoing it or using it for damage boosts.
 - Generally, shade skips which require shade fireballs are not in logic, due to their RNG-dependence and relative obscurity.
-- Some shade skips are only conditionally in logic, depending on the transition randomizer setting.
-Limitations of the randomizer make it infeasible to calculate bench accessibility for setting up shade skips in every location.
 - With Void Heart, shade skips (and Sibling pogos) require unequipping Void Heart, which causes the enemies to become hostile again.
 Void Tendrils are not currently affected by unequipping Void Heart.
 - In logic, Shade Skips are indicated with the **SHADESKIPS** token.
 More commonly, the **$SHADESKIP** state modifier is used, sometimes with arguments such as "2HITS", indicating that the player must be able to die with at least 4 masks so that the shade can take 2 nail hits.
 - Examples include: